-With this command, we just sent to the device one symbol ‘h’ which is byte 0x68, according to ascii table.
+With this command, we just sent to the device one symbol, ‘h’, which is byte 0x68, according to the ASCII table.

 Argument ‘-n’ prevents echo from using ‘\n’ (newline) symbol after ‘h’.

-This is start and stop bits which can help to separate the actual data frame.
-There can be additional bits called ‘parity bits‘ and can be used 2 stop bits.
+These start and stop bits that can help to separate the actual data frame.
+There can be additional bits called ‘parity bits‘ and can be used as 2 stop bits.
 All this depends on the serial port configuration in the operating system.